CUIMC Anti-Racist Educator Institute (AREI)

 - Apply anti-racist pedagogies in the design of department-specific trainings.

-- Develop a shared vision for ongoing anti-racist educator training at CUIMC.
+- Contribute to a shared vision for ongoing anti-racist educator training at CUIMC.

-After the Institute, CUIMC participants will meet as a community of practice through regular meetings to refine and implement their pilot training programs and facilitate the professional development of other faculty who seek anti-racist educator training.
-A second cohort will be welcomed in Fall/Winter 2021.
+After the Institute, CUIMC participants will join and meet as a community of practice through monthly meetings to refine and implement their pedagogical reforms and facilitate the professional development of other faculty who seek anti-racist educator training.

 Institute: Applicants should be prepared to commit significant time to the Institute and the community of practice.
-This will be a virtual program offering up to three hours of synchronous Zoom sessions for workshops and group activities and up to three hours of self-paced online lessons, course planning, and peer activities.
+This will be an in person program offering 4 4-hour sessions for workshops and group activities and up to three hours of self-paced online lessons, course planning, and peer activities.

 Community of Practice: Regular meetings to refine and implement pilot training programs, share best practices, support one another in their anti-racism work, engage in ongoing training with University and external experts, generate scholarly work, and facilitate the professional development of other faculty who seek anti-racist educator training.